 Ambrose had smiled back wanly at her.
 “That does seem like the correct route.
 Of course, in the meantime I’m launching a full investigation on what happened that night, so I may not be in touch as often.
 We need to get to the bottom of what happened to our fathers, right?
 No matter who the perpetrator is.”

 “Of course.
-It’s only natural,” Fortuna had returned.
+It’s the obvious route,” Fortuna had returned.

 Sitting at her father’s desk in her father’s office as she mulled over all of these things of the past and present, Fortuna began to bite her thumb.

 She had contacted Agape two days prior but the woman had yet to return her calls.
 Cavallo was out dealing with the police force, and Benedetto had his hands full with managing the properties her father usually managed.
 Donato was flat out ignoring her requests for him.